linksmart/historical-datastore/README.md

 * Show logs after the start of http server
 * Disconnect MQTT Connectors on shutdown
 * Make sure an MQTT message is from the broker bound to the data source
+* Improve registry validation (show the cause of each error)